Rabbitshah/Spotify_page/README.md

 # Spotify_page

-This is a spotify homepage copy using HTML and CSS only
+This is a spotify homepage copy using HTML and CSS only.
+Assests are also provided.